Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## Q25.
 Reachable hosts

 Aim of this task is to write a dynamic inventory script that returns a given host only if it is reachable.
 The idea is to avoid attempts of interacting with a server that is shut off.
 Use script from 15th exercise as the base for development.
 Store the script at `/home/automation/plays/scripts/reachable_hosts`.
 You can use `ssh` or `ping` command to verify that a host responds.
 Meet the same requirements in terms of defined hosts' variables as in 15th exercise

+## Q26.
+Prompt

+You were asked to write a playbook that creates account for new employees.
+The idea is to execute the playbook each time a new person joins the company.
+To ease the boarding process your playbook should ask the user for his username and password while executing.
+All the people that are going to execute the playbook are suppossed to be part of networking team.
+From time to time they will need to interact with nmcli tool but despite that they shouldn't have access to privileged commands

+To achieve that create a playbook named prompt.yml at /home/automation/plays that meets following requirements:

+- Asks for username of a new user
+- Runs against all hosts
+- Asks for his password - ensure that it is hidden while the user is typing it.
+The user should type the - password twice
+- Creates networking group
+- Allows the networking group to call `nmcli` tool with sudo without password.
+Ensure that nmcli is the - ONLY tool that the group is allowed to execute with root privileges
+- Assigns the user to `networking` supplementary group